2 Mini: Ikiru to Iu Chikara

-2 Mini Ikiru to Iu Chikara (②mini〜生きるという力〜, Tsū Mini Ikiru to Iu Chikara) is the second album from the Japanese pop idol group Cute, released on April 18, 2007 on the Zetima label.
+2 Mini: Ikiru to Iu Chikara (②mini〜生きるという力〜) is the second album from the J-pop girl group C-ute released on 18 April 2007 on the Zetima label.
 Although it is actually a mini-album, containing only five tracks, it is considered their second album.
 The album was released in two versions: Regular Edition and Limited Edition, the latter containing also a DVD with videos.

-The album debuted at number 21 in the Oricon Weekly Albums Chart, remaining in the chart for 2 weeks.
+The album debuted at number 21 in the Oricon Weekly Albums Chart, remaining in the chart for two weeks.

 Track listing

 All songs written and composed by Tsunku.